sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflows.md

 - **Prompt Instruction** halts execution of an Order in a Workflow until the prompt is confirmed.
 The Order is assigned the *prompting* state.
 Users can confirm or cancel *prompting* orders, see [Order States](/order-states).
 For details see [JS7 - Prompt Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+Prompt+Instruction).
 - **AddOrder Instruction** is used in a Workflow to create an Order for a different Workflow.
 By default added Orders run asynchronously in a separate Workflow and in parallel to the current Order, i.e. their execution result is not synchronized and does not have an impact on the current Order.
 Should the execution of the added Order be synchronized, then the *ExpectNotices Instruction* and *ConsumeNotices Instruction* can be used.
 For details see [JS7 - AddOrder Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+AddOrder+Instruction).
 - **PostNotices Instruction** is used to create one or more Notices for Notice Boards.
 The Notices are waited for by the corresponding *ExpectNotices Instruction* and *ConsumeNotices Instruction* from the same or from different Workflows.
 A Workflow can include any number of *PostNotices Instructions* to post Notices to the same or to different Notice Boards.
 Posting a Notice will not block further execution of an Order in a Workflow.
 The Order continues immediately having posted the Notice.
 For details see [JS7 - PostNotices Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+PostNotices+Instruction).
-- **ExpectNotices Instruction** is used to check if one or more Notices are available from Notice Boards that are expected to add Notices by a *PostNotices Instruction* or by the user.
+- **ExpectNotices Instruction** is used to check if Notices are available from one or more Notice Boards that are added by a *PostNotices Instruction* or by the user.
 If the Notice does not exist, then the Order will remain in the *waiting* state with the instruction.
-A Workflow can include any number of *ExpectNotices Instructions* to wait for Notices from the same or from different Notice Boards.
+A Workflow can include any number of *ExpectNotices Instructions* to expect Notices from the same or from different Notice Boards.
 For details see [JS7 - ExpectNotices Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+ExpectNotices+Instruction).
-- **ConsumeNotices Instruction** is used to make orders wait for one or more Notices from Notice Boards that are added by a *PostNotices Instruction*.
+- **ConsumeNotices Instruction** is used to make Orders wait for one or more Notices from Notice Boards that are added by a *PostNotices Instruction*.
 The *ConsumeNotices Instruction* is a block instruction that can include any other instructions and that will delete the Notices that have been waited for when an Order reaches the end of the instruction block.
 For details see [JS7 - ConsumeNotices Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+ConsumeNotices+Instruction).
 - **If Instruction** is a block instruction used for conditional processing in a Workflow.
 It allows to check return codes and return values of previous Jobs and to evaluate Order Variables.
 For details see [JS7 - If Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+If+Instruction).
 - **Case Instruction** is used for conditrional processing of Jobs and other instructions in a Workflow.
 The instruction extends the *If Instruction*.
 The *Case Instruction* is be used with repeated *Case-When Instructions* and optionally a single *Case-Else Instruction*.
 For details see [JS7 - Case Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+Case+Instruction).
 - **CaseWhen Instruction** is used to check a predicate similar to the *If Instruction*.
 The instruction can occur any number of times in a *Case Instruction*.